mit-ll-responsible-ai/hydra-zen/docs/source/how_to/using_scikit_learn.rst

         else:
             fig.savefig("result.png", pad_inches=0.0, bbox_inches = 'tight')

-    # For hydra multirun, otherwise figures stay open until all runs
+    # For hydra multirun figures will stay open until all runs are completed
-    # are completed
+    # if we do not close the figure
     plt.close()